The Power of Love (Jennifer Rush song): Air Supply version

 British/Australian duo Air Supply covered "The Power of Love" for their 1985 eponymous album.
 Since the song was sung by Russell Hitchcock, a man, the gender roles were reversed in the lyrics ("I'm your lady and you are my man" became "You are my lady and I am your man").
-It was released as a single in July 1985 in the United States, and later in Canada and New Zealand.
+It was released as a single in July 1985, by Arista Records in the United States, and later in Canada and New Zealand.
 Their version was titled "The Power of Love (You Are My Lady)" so as not to be confused with "The Power of Love" by Huey Lewis and the News which was on the charts at the same time.
 Air Supply's version was a moderate success in New Zealand and Canada, reaching the top 40 in both countries in late 1985.
 In the US, it peaked at number 68.
 Their cover was featured in the 2017 film Death Note.